Did you know that most energy bars are lab-made and engineered to sit on a shelf for years at a time? Pretty gross.

 It’s the most widely accepted and easily recycled material that currently exists.
-Our jars have the #1 next to the recycle symbol which means your street side recycling service will recycle it (some companies will mislead you to think a package is recyclable, but in reality it’s a material that needs to go through a specialized facility, not the local municipal stream, to pull apart its various layers.)
+Our jars have the #1 next to the recycle symbol which means your street side recycling service will recycle it.

 Glass is much heavier, which requires more gas and oil to transport.
 Glass also requires more packaging (plastic and paper) to prevent breakage during transportation.
 If you practice recycling, the plastic jar is a greener way to go.
 This Washington Post article goes into plenty more detail if you don’t believe us.

 Tim Debus, president and CEO of the Reusable Packaging Association, said it best: “The real root evil of the pollution is not material based.
 It’s disposability.”
-Manufacturers have opted for more and more single-use packaging because it lowers their shipping costs.
-We’re not chasing profits over purpose, though, so we’ll gladly pay a little more to provide you a fully recyclable and reusable jar.
-Give your empty jar a second, third or fourth life when you’re finished by storing leftovers, planting a flower, or using it as a pencil or change jar.
+Give your empty jar a second, third or fourth life when you’re finished by storing leftovers, planting a flower, or using it as a change jar.
+Or, join the reuse revolution!